 Is OMAD healthy for everyone?
 The short answer is “no,” and we recommend speaking to your doctor before starting any fasting method or changing how you eat.
 You should be particularly cautious, however, if you:

-• Are pregnant, breastfeeding, or trying to conceive;
+• are pregnant, breastfeeding, or trying to conceive;

-• Have a history of disordered eating;
+• have a history of disordered eating;

-• Have diabetes or another chronic medical condition;
+• have diabetes or another chronic medical condition;

-• Have poor or irregular digestion;
+• have poor or irregular digestion;

-• Are under the age of 18, or 80 years old or more; or
+• are under 18 or 80 years or older; or

-• Are taking prescription medication (for example, anti-hypertensives, diabetes medications, or any that need to be taken with food).
+• are taking prescription medication (for example, anti-hypertensives, diabetes medications, or any that need to be taken with food).

 Even if you don’t fall into any of these categories, you will need to plan your OMAD approach carefully and intentionally to make sure you’re getting enough nutrients and not neglecting anything your body needs.